pulsar-edit/package-frontend/README.md

 When browsing the Package Frontend, if you find that the page load is taking a long time and you would like to investigate the cause, there's a built in utility to assist with this.
 While it's unable to show every aspect of the page load it can still be a useful tool to point fault to, and determine where we need to improve.

-To use this utility once the offending page has loaded open your browsers DevTools and within the provided console type:
+To use this utility once the offending page has loaded, open your browser's DevTools and within the provided console type:

 ```javascript
 loadStats();